-The following table summarizes the specific experience, qualifications, attributes or skills of the nominees for director that led our Board of Directors and Nominating and Corporate Governance Committee to conclude that such persons should serve as a director of DLH:
+The following table summarizes the specific experience, qualifications, attributes or skills of the nominees for director that led our Board of Directors and Nominating and Corporate Governance Committee to conclude that such persons should serve as directors of DLH:

-Directors and Nominees Relevant Experience and Qualifications William H. Alderman Approximately twenty years of experience in corporate development and investment banking in the aerospace and defense industry, which are businesses that encompass significant government contracting expertise.
-Possesses a breadth of knowledge about our business as a result of service on our Board since 2007.
-Martin J. Delaney Extensive experience as an executive in the healthcare industry with over 35 years of management positions in various capacities in healthcare businesses, including service as chief executive of a hospital.
+Directors and Nominees Relevant Experience and Qualifications James P. Allen Mr. Allen possesses strong knowledge and experience in providing financial leadership to public companies in our industry that provide information technology and professional services to the Federal Government.
+Mr. Allen's background brings an important capability to the Board, and strengthens the Board's collective qualifications, skills, and experience.
+Martin J. Delaney Mr. Delaney has extensive experience as an executive in the healthcare industry, with over 35 years of holding management positions in various capacities in healthcare businesses, including service as chief executive of a hospital.
 From his education and training as an attorney, Mr. Delaney provides the Board with a valuable perspective in considering various matters affecting the Company.
-Possesses a breadth of knowledge about our business as a result of service on our Board since 1998 and service as senior vice president during 2005.
+He possesses a breadth of knowledge about our business as a result of service on our Board since 1998 and service as senior vice president during 2005.